 We’re talking with Trip Lee this week.
 I want to dive in deep from the start and ask you about personal suffering, something a 27-year-old shouldn't have much experience with, but as you’ve discussed in your music, you do, in the form of chronic fatigue.
 And obviously, for a guy like you, who dreams big, this trial impacts your life in a big way.
 How much does this continue to influence your life physically now?
 And what has this trial taught you about the goodness of God?

 But trials really have a way of putting your weakness in your face and leaving it there.
-When we are doing well that weakness maybe kind of off in the back, we are not as aware of it.
-Trials is like holding that weakness up as a picture and just putting it in your face all the time.
-Chronic weakness is a non-stop daily reminder that we are weak and desperately need God.
+When we are doing well that weakness may be kind of off in the back, we are not as aware of it.
+Trials are like holding that weakness up as a picture and just putting it in your face all the time.
+Chronic weakness is a non-stop, daily reminder that we are weak and desperately need God.

-And, you know, any time that I do something, whether it is a book or an album, I never feel like I just cruise through the finish line, like man, that was easy.
+And you know, any time that I do something, whether it is a book or an album, I never feel like I just cruise through the finish line — like, man, that was easy.
 I always feel like I am kind of limping and dragging myself through.
-And so it has shown me that every time I do something and that it is fruitful, it is not because of my strength, because my strength was not on display.
-It is because of God’s.
-My weakness was on display and it made space for God’s strength to show through all the more beautifully.
+And so it has shown me that every time I do something and it is fruitful, it is not because of my strength, because my strength was not on display; it is because of God’s.
+My weakness was on display, and it made space for God’s strength to show through all the more beautifully.

-I think my physical weakness is just a reminder of weakness all the way through and through and, you know, it is really not possible for me to in any given day feel like I have the strength that I need to do everything that I need to do and it is just a great reminder of my desperate need for God.
+I think my physical weakness is just a reminder of weakness all the way through and through.
+It is really not possible for me to, in any given day, feel like I have the strength that I need to do everything that I need to do.
+And it is just a great reminder of my desperate need for God.